lesreaper/pi-face-recognition/README.md

 workon cv
 cd ~/pi-face-recognition/dataset
 mkdir Rich
-cd ~/Downloads
-sudo mv image1.jpg ~/pi-face-recognition/dataset/Rich/image1.jpg
-repeat the line above for each image, or you can drag and drop your downloaded images via the file explorer icon in your top toolbar
+--go and fetch your images and either save them to ~/pi-face-recognition/dataset/Rich/ or Downloads if you can't customize the download path cd ~/Downloads sudo mv image1.jpg ~/pi-face-recognition/dataset/Rich/image1.jpg --repeat the line above for each image, or you can drag and drop your downloaded images via the file explorer icon in your top toolbar
 ```

 Then, create your embeddings: